Close Menu

 How to Get Emergency Child Custody in Florida

-2. Second, the motion is filed, and a copy is delivered by email or hand to the judge’s office.
+2. File the motion and deliver a copy to the judge’s office (email or in person).

 Use Emergency Motions for Custody Sparingly